Germany national badminton team

 The Germany national badminton team (Deutsche badminton-nationalmannschaft) represents Germany in international badminton team competitions.
 It is controlled by the German Badminton Association (German: Deutscher Badminton-Verband), the national organization for badminton in the nation.
 Germany have two bronze finishes at the Uber Cup, particularly in 2006 and 2008.
-The woman's team were also champions in the 2012 Women's Team Badminton Championships.
+The women's team were also champions in the 2012 Women's Team Badminton Championships.

 In the mixed team competition, the German team won gold in the 2013 European Mixed Team Badminton Championships after upsetting Denmark with a score of 3-0 in the final tie.